Martin Sorrell

 Sir Martin Stuart Sorrell (born 14 February 1945) is a British businessman and the founder of WPP plc, the world's largest advertising and PR group, both by revenue and the number of staff.
-Upon being ousted in April 2018, Sorrell was the longest-serving chief executive of a FTSE 100 company.
+Sorrell was the longest-serving chief executive of a FTSE 100 company.

 He is consistently one of the UK's highest-paid corporate executives.
 According to The Sunday Times Rich List in 2019, Sorrell is worth £368 million.
 Sorrell has served on boards and advisory bodies of a number of high-profile public, academic and business organisations, including several leading business schools, both in the UK and internationally.

 Early life and education

 Martin Stuart Sorrell was born in London on 14 February 1945 to a Jewish family: his father was an electronics retailer, whose ancestors came from Ukraine, Poland and Romania.
-He was educated at the independent Haberdashers' Boys' School, then studied Economics at Christ's College, Cambridge, and gained an MBA from Harvard University in 1968.
+He was educated at the independent Haberdashers' Boys' School, then studied economics at Christ's College, Cambridge, and gained an MBA from Harvard University in 1968.

 Career

 Early career

 Sorrell joined Glendinning Associates, then James Gulliver and then worked for the sports agent Mark McCormack.
 He joined Saatchi & Saatchi in 1975, and was group finance director from 1977 until 1984.
-Often referred to as "the third brother", he designed and carried out many of Saatchi's agency acquisitions.
+Often referred to as "the third brother", he identified and oversaw many of Saatchi's agency acquisitions.
 Sorrell undertook this by refining the practice of the ‘earn-out’.